 At Blackburne House, we have a core set of values that is ingrained into everything that we do.
 Those values are integral to our organisation, helping to define our long-term aims and objectives and influence the way we work.

 Blackburne House actively promotes a holistic approach to improving the lives of women – all women.
 We are committed to developing the services we offer to ensure that we are delivering services that will contribute to improving the lives of women.

 We seek to promote confidence amongst the women we help and aim to equip them in order that they can be both personally and financially independent.
 We have also established a number of social enterprise businesses and a programme of charitable activity so that Blackburne House can be commercially independent.

 We are committed to inspiring the women we work with at Blackburne House; raising aspirations is built into our education and development programmes and always reflected in our teaching, working and the services we provide.

 By thinking and working creatively, we continually seek new ways to meet and exceed our financial, social and environmental aims – renewing and transforming areas of our business to ensure that we positively influence everyone who works with us.

 As a high-performing social business, our social purpose and the social value we create is key to all of the activities undertaken at Blackburne House.
-We are home to a wide range of social businesses including The School for Social Entrepreneurs, Blackburne House Bistro, Blackburne House Nursery, The Health Place, and Blackburne House Conferencing and Events – all of which create social value for the wider community.
+We are home to a wide range of social businesses including The School for Social Entrepreneurs North West (SSE NW), Blackburne House Bistro, Blackburne House Nursery, The Wellness Centre, and Blackburne House Conferencing and Events – all of which create social value for the wider community.